 Federal bodies must declare all their data files to the Federal Data Protection and Information Commissioner (FDPIC; Article 11a para.
 2 DPA).
-Private persons must declare their data sets to the FDPIC if (i) they regularly process sensitive personal data or personality profiles; or (ii) they regularly disclose personal data to third parties (Article 11a para.
+Private persons must declare their data sets to the FDPIC if (i) they regularly process sensitive personal data or personality pro-files; or (ii) they regularly disclose personal data to third parties (Article 11a para.
 3 DPA; for definitions see Question 3).

 Article 11a para.
 5 DPA and Article 4 ODPA provide for several exemptions.
 For example, a controller must not declare his files if, for example, private persons process data in terms of a statutory obligation (Article 11a para.
 5 lit. a DPA), or the controller has designated a data protection officer (DPO; Article 11a para.
 5 lit. e DPA).
+Please note that this obligation to register will be abolished with the entry into force of the new DPA.

 3. How do these laws define personal data or personally identifiable information (PII) versus special category or sensitive PII?

 What other key definitions are set forth in the laws in your jurisdiction?